BekaValentine/labrys/docs/architecture.md

 - A webserver for hosting content

-- An IndieAuth identity server

-- A standardized minimal online identity (a profile or bio) that can be used to let others know who the owner of the Labrys blade is
+- A standardized minimal online identity (a profile or bio) that can be used to let others know who the owner of the Labrys blade is, together with means for establishing the identity of the blade across multiple interactions

 - A site-wide means of controlling who can view the content of the site (but not who can interact with the identity server nor the biographical information)